Mares

 • Special circumstances: If a mare that scored a 7 in her classification and does a particularly good performance test, then the judge/s have the discretion to make this mare a Hanoverian Premium Mare candidate.

-• Han.
+• The Premium Mare award may also be gained via sporting success in show jumping, dressage or eventing.
+Han.
 Pr Mare Candidate can be given to a mare who scores 8 in her classification and achieves 3 placings, scoring 7.75 or better, and placing first to fifth in official classes for young dressage horses or in classes for young jumping horses.
 These mares will also need to have a registered foal before obtaining the Premium Mare title.